Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

 model and data module depend on a common parameter.
 For example in some cases both classes require to know the :code:`batch_size`.
 It is a burden and error prone giving the same value twice in a config file.
 To avoid this the parser can be configured so that a value is only given once and then propagated accordingly.
-With a tool implemented like shown below, the :code:`batch_size` would only has to be provided in the :code:`data` section of the config.
+With a tool implemented like shown below, the :code:`batch_size` only has to be provided in the :code:`data` section of the config.

 .. testcode::